dotnet/docs/docs/framework/winforms/controls/determine-which-panel-wf-statusbar-control-was-clicked.md

 ### To determine which panel was clicked

-1. In the <xref:System.Windows.Forms.StatusBar.PanelClick> event handler, use a `Select Case` (in Visual Basic) or `switch case` (Visual C# or [!INCLUDE[vcprvc](../../../../includes/vcprvc-md.md)]) statement to determine which panel was clicked by examining the index of the clicked panel in the event arguments.
+1. In the <xref:System.Windows.Forms.StatusBar.PanelClick> event handler, use a `Select Case` (in Visual Basic) or `switch case` (Visual C# or Visual C++) statement to determine which panel was clicked by examining the index of the clicked panel in the event arguments.

      The following code example requires the presence, on the form, of a <xref:System.Windows.Forms.StatusBar> control, `StatusBar1`, and two <xref:System.Windows.Forms.StatusBarPanel> objects, `StatusBarPanel1` and `StatusBarPanel2`.